 I thought the central character's synesthesia (had to look up the spelling) was an interesting twist.
 The art style was gorgeous.
 I also think I noticed that there were many surprisingly quiet scenes, where you are meant to hear what the character hears from their point of view.
 I liked that.

-There is not real plot to speak of, just a group of high school students finding each other, starting a band, and revealing themselves to the people who love them.
+There is no real plot to speak of, just a group of high school students finding each other, starting a band, and revealing themselves to the people who love them.

 I enjoyed the Christian setting simply because it is novel in film at this time.
 I enjoyed the pace of life that these characters lived and the setting they grew up in.